 The best way to involve workers in programs to protect their feet is to provide:

-- training and information on the health hazards of wearing improper shoes,
+- Training and information on the health hazards of wearing improper shoes.

-- the principles for selecting proper ones, and
+- Principles for selecting proper shoes.

-- the simple rules of general foot care.
+- Simple rules of general foot care.

 What should I know when I buy footwear for work?

 - The inner side of the shoe must be straight from the heel to the end of the big toe.

 - The shoe must grip the heel firmly.